EdenGri/SONiC/doc/validate_interface_name_length.md

 The following interface already has validation and we don't need to add additional check:
 ### Vlan
 The user can configure vlan via CLI command, for example: "config vlan add 100".
 Valid vlan name is "Vlan"+{vid}.
 There is a limitation in the CLI command that the vid will not be greater than 4094.
-This limitation promises us the vlan name max length is 8 characters and therefore will not cross the 'IFNAMSIZ'.
+This limitation promises us the vlan name max length is 8 characters and therefore will not cross the 'IFNAMSIZ' which is 16.
 (You can find the length validation in the file sonic-utilities/config/vlan.py in the "add_vlan" function).

 ### Vrf
 The user can configure vrf via CLI command, for example: "config vrf add Vrf100".
 Valid vrf name must begin with 'Vrf' or named 'mgmt'/'management' in case of ManagementVRF.
 There is a limitation in the CLI command that the vrf name length will be less than 16.
-This limitation promises us the vlan name length will not cross the `IFNAMSIZ`.
+This limitation promises us the vlan name length will not cross the `IFNAMSIZ` which is 16 by definition.
 (You can find the length validation in the file sonic-utilities/config/main.py in the "add_vrf" function).

 ### Loopback
 The user can configure loopback via CLI command, for example: "sudo config loopback add Loopback11".
 There is a limitation in the CLI command that the loopback name length will be less than 11.
-This limitation promises us the vlan name length will not cross the `IFNAMSIZ`.
+This limitation promises us the vlan name length will not cross the `IFNAMSIZ`(16).
 (You can find the length validation in the file sonic-utilities/config/main.py in the "is_loopback_name_valid" function).

 ### Portchannel